 Essentially, moving to a loan with a fixed- rate can protect you from market fluctuations.

-Also, you’ll know what your monthly mortgage loan is and have the same principal and interest payment every month.
+Also, you’ll know your monthly mortgage loan and have the same principal and interest payment every month.
 This will help you allocate funds for the future, so you’re never short on paying these fees.
-It will set you on a path to a reasonable budget, so you’re never caught off guard where there are financial surprises.
+It will set you on a path to a reasonable budget, so you’re never caught off guard when there are financial surprises.

 So, it’s good to get out of an adjustable-rate mortgage.
 However, if rates drop, you won’t be able to take advantage of that without another refinance.